Nhungvoooo/nhung/content/pages/blog/how-to-write-a-blog-post-that-will-get-you-more-traffic.md

 title: Dissertation Defense of Achievement
 slug: how-to-write-a-blog-post-that-will-get-you-more-traffic
 date: '2024-09-18'
+excerpt: >-
-excerpt: "Successfully defended my dissertation titled \"Intention to accept Smart Contracts based-on Blockchain Technology\" at Ho Chi Minh\_ [Institution/University].
-The defense involved a comprehensive presentation of my research findings, methodology, and contributions to the field of [Your Field/Area of Study]."
+  Successfully defended my dissertation titled "Intention to accept Smart Contracts based-on Blockchain Technology" at Ho Chi Minh University of Foreign Languages and Information Technology.
+The defense involved a comprehensive presentation of my research findings, methodology, and contributions to the field of logistics.
 featuredImage:
   url: /images/Anh 3.jpg
   altText: Thumbnail